Do I have to be an expert in English grammar?

 Yes!
 It's fun, you'll learn a lot, and you'll become a more confident and effective volunteer.
 Plus, most of our Volunteer Literacy Programs ask volunteers to complete the Pre-Service Training before they begin.
 It is a great service to your learners to be better trained to teach or tutor them.

 Which of the two Pre-Service Trainings should I take?

-ESL Tutor Pre-Service Training is for those who want to teach learners from other countries how to speak, read and write in English.
+ESL Tutor Pre-Service Training is for those who want to teach adult immigrants and refugees how to speak, read and write in English.
 Reading, Writing, Math and GED Tutor Pre-Service Training is for those who want to help life-long English speakers and advanced English language learners to improve their reading, writing and math skills or prepare for the GED exam.

 Why do you charge a fee to become a volunteer?

 The fee helps cover the training costs, including the books and materials you will receive there.
 Financial hardship fee waivers are available for those unable to pay the fee.
 The literacy council does not profit from these fees, and we appreciate the willingness of volunteers to share the cost.